 What is data structure’s role in data wrangling?

 “Data wrangling” is the process of taking data in its native format and making it usable for analysis.
 Structuring the data is only one of the six processes involved in data wrangling—but structuring data is integral to the success of your big data efforts:

 “If you talk to any data scientist worth their salt, they will tell you that the first challenge of putting data to work for your business is getting it into a structured format so that you can analyze, interpret and make decisions around your data.
 This is lovingly referred to as “Data Wrangling” and it’s what sucks up the bulk of the unproductive (wasteful) time (4 out of 5 days, by most accounts).
-That’s because instead of spending time understanding the data, you’re wasting time trying to pull it all together in a useable format.
+That’s because instead of spending time understanding the data, you’re wasting time trying to pull it all together in a usable format.
 This is what usually creates the bottleneck in any organization.”

 What is data structure?
 In short, it’s the first, critical step to actually doing something useful with your data.
 Sign up for Trifacta and start wrangling today!